 One tremendous benefit to crafting and presenting a well-written biography is that it adds a personal touch to any promotional material featuring a trainer.
 Photographic images on a website may cast the trainer in a good light, but the images don’t flesh out who the person is.

 A solid bio can adequately show who the trainer is by telling a little bit about them and their background.
-So, don’t overlook the attraction marketing results possible from drafting a bio.
+So, don’t overlook the attraction marketing results made possible by drafting a bio.

 Biographic information needs to be properly composed to deliver good results.
 Repeating common mistakes on a bio may hamper or outright harm marketing potential.
 Crafting a nice bio isn’t all that difficult as long as you follow a few general points.

 – State Who You Are and What You Do